Joshua Citrus & Other Farms in DeSoto County To Visit

-If you want to experience the fruits (and vegetables) of Florida farm life, then look no further than DeSoto County.
+If you want to experience the fruits (and vegetables) of Florida farm life, then look no further than places like Joshua Citrus in DeSoto County.

 In DeSoto, agriculture reigns, and as you drive its rural roads, you’ll pass not only farms but also plenty of cattle, tractors, and trucks loaded with produce items including oranges, tomatoes, watermelons – whatever’s in season.